-In the example below, the address is the same except for the country - United States.
-Within the household contacts, two of the contacts are the same and the other two only show up in household 1.
+In the example below, the address is the same except for the country (United States) is filled out for Household 1.
+Within the household contacts, two of the contacts are the same and the other two only show up in Household 1.
 Whichever household takes precedence, all of the information below will carry over since nothing gets deleted in the merge.

 However, if the house number for Household 1 was 1008 Aiken Drive, while it was 1004 Aiken Drive for Household 2, choosing Household 1 would then take that house number (i.e. 1008) as precedence over the one in Household 2.
 All remaining details would carry over.
 In this example, either household will give you the same results.